Unnati-TD/CLA-Modules/Module2/Rocky_Linux/Readme.md

 Before using the script, ensure you have the following prerequisites:

-- Linux-based operating system (tested on Ubuntu Linux)
+- Linux-based operating system (tested on Rocky Linux)

 ### Downloading the Script